lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 Searching
 The Visualization Toolkit provides two classes to perform searches for dataset points and cells.
 These are vtkPointLocator and vtkCellLocator.
 (Both of these classes are subclasses of vtkLocator, which is an abstract base class for spatial search objects.) vtkPointLocator is used to search for points and, if used with the topological dataset operator GetPointCells(), to search for cells as well. vtkCellLocator is used to search for cells. vtkPointLocator is implemented as a regular grid of buckets (i.e., same topology and geometry as an image dataset).
 The number of buckets can be user-specified, or more conveniently, automatically computed based on the number of dataset points.
 On average, vtkPointLocator provides constant time access to points.
 However, in cases where the point distribution is not uniform, the number of points in a bucket may vary widely, giving O(n) worst-case behavior.
 In practice this is rarely a problem, but adaptive spatial search structures (e.g., an octree) may sometimes be a better choice.
-Determining closest point to a point p using vtkPointLocator (as well as other spatial search structures) is a three-step process.
-In the first step, the bucket containing p is found using the appropriate insertion scheme.
+Determining closest point to a point $p$ using vtkPointLocator (as well as other spatial search structures) is a three-step process.
+In the first step, the bucket containing $p$ is found using the appropriate insertion scheme.
 (For vtkPointLocator this is three divisions to determine bucket indices (i, j, k).)
 Next, the list of points in this bucket is searched to determine the closest point.
 However, as **Figure 8-36** shows, this may not be the true closest point, since points in neighboring buckets may be closer.
 Consequently, a final search of neighboring buckets is necessary.
 The search distance is a

-        Vis.bk Page 307 Tuesday, September 26, 2006 11:21 AM
-      8.11 Putting It All Together 307
-               c
   a
 p R
   b
-    **Figure 8-36** Determining closest point to p in vtkPointLocator.
+    **Figure 8-36** Determining closest point to $p$ in vtkPointLocator.
 Initial search in bucket results in point a.
 Search must extend beyond local bucket as a function of search radius R, resulting in point b.
        Root octant
 Level 1 octants
 Level 2 octants Level n-1 octants